bc-marine-canvas/bc-marine-canvas/content/covers/_index.md

 listHeading: We've got you covered
 ---

-A boat cover is one of the most basic and essential canvas accessories there is.
-Just about every boat has at least one cover, usually more.

-Covers are the primary means of adding protection from the environment.
+Covers are great way to protect your boat from the environment.
 They range in size, with the largest covering the entire vessel (think a winter cover), down to small covers and bags (think a winch cover or sheet bag), and anywhere in between.

 <!--more-->

-A well-constructed, correctly fitting cover provides effective protection from the elements, but what makes canvas a uniquely well-suited cover material is its breathability.
+A well-constructed, correctly fitting cover provides effective protection from the elements.
+Canvas a uniquely well-suited material for this application, due to its breathability.
 Canvas covers won't trap moisture, which helps to prevent the growth of mold and mildew.